grafana/grafana/docs/sources/alerting/unified-alerting/alert-groups.md

 weight = 400
 +++

-# View alert groups
+# Alert groups

-Alert groups shows grouped alerts from an alertmanager instance.
+Alert groups show alerts from an alertmanager instance.
 Alertmanager will group alerts based on common label values.
 This prevents duplicate alerts from being fired by grouping common alerts into a single alert group.
 By default, the alerts are grouped by the label keys for the root policy in [notification policies]({{< relref "./notification-policies.md" >}}).

 ## Show alert groups for an external Alertmanager